signum-network/phoenix/lib/packages/core/README.md

 ### core~getContractDatablock(position, length) ⇒
 <p>Extracts a variables value as hexadecimal string from a contract's machine data</p>
+<p>This is a generic function to extract arbitrary data from a contract.
+I's recommended to use the [[ContractHelper]] class instead</p>

 **Kind**: inner method of [<code>core</code>](#module_core)
 **Returns**: <p>The value as hexadecimal string (already considering endianness)</p>